 Day 17: Wednesday 24 October, Morondava – Antananarivo

 - Morning flight Morondava – Antananarivo (AWY801 MOQTNR 0800-0900)

 - Royal Hill of Ambohimanga

 This morning we take an early flight back to Antananarivo.
 We spend the remainder of the day exploring this city, including the UNESCO heritage listed Royal Hill of Ambohimanga, one of the most important spiritual and historic sites for the Malagasy people.
 Occupied since the 15th century, it was a fortified political capital, royal palace and royal burial ground.
 In the nineteenth century, the French colonial authorities made several attempts to undermine the significance and national symbolism of Ambohimanga, all of which proved unsuccessful.
-We shall also visit the wonderful craft market which has beautiful fossil specimens for sale and stalls selling baskets, woodcrafts and vanilla pods.
 (Overnight Antananarivo) BLD

 Maroantsetra - 1 night

 Day 18: Thursday 25 October, Antananarivo – Maroantsetra

 - Flight from Antananarivo to Maroantsetra (MD500 TNRTMM 1140-1225 / MD414 TMMWMN 1300-1355)